 Now at the precipice of both their careers they feel the need to expose their diverse brethren to the only city that was able to not only embrace their exiled parents but nurture their creative dreams.

-MAS Miami Vol. 2 is unique in that it’s a two in one event as well.
+MAS Miami Vol. 3 is unique in that it’s a birthday celebration for Dan.

 Magic City Hippies have ascended quickly and are one of Miami’s best and hardworking touring bands.
 Jacuzzi Boys define a badass Miami based garage rock band that has toured the US and Europe while continuing to grow as a premiere band in national conversations.